Skip to main content

 The total amount of your financial aid, as shown on your Financial Aid Award Notice, is generally credited to your bill in two installments (half in the fall semester and half in the spring semester).
 Grants, loans, and installment payments credited to your account will be applied to all outstanding tuition, room, and/or board charges before refunds are generated.
 You will be issued refunds if the credited financial aid is more than the charges, but only after the charges have been paid in full.
 Anticipated installment payments are not deducted from the account when determining refund amounts.
 Please contact our office if you have questions about when your aid will be processed.
 Outside scholarships will not be credited to a student’s account until the check arrives at the university.

 Not all students will be eligible for a refund.
 Your financial aid award will provide you with a means of obtaining funds up to the Cost of Attendance.
-If you choose not to participate in programs offered, you will then be responsible for satisfying your charges.
+If you choose not to participate in the programs offered, you will then be responsible for satisfying your charges.

 Effects of Dropping and Withdrawing from Classes